CoffeeTableEspresso/RedSquare/README.md

 - SDL Image
 - YASL

+## Platforms
+I've only bothered testing this on Linux.

 ## How To Play
 Compile and run it.
 Use arrow keys to move the red square.
 The goal is to reach the green square without touching anything black.